-Statistics and required clinical core courses completed.
+Statistics and required clinical core courses completed (e.g., Ethics, a Psychopathology course and Clinical Research Methods).
 Active engagement in research within the mentor's lab should lead to development of Master's Thesis ideas by the end of this year.
 In the summer after year one, student will begin clinical (PSYC 629) training in The UMD Psychology Clinic.